 I had a personal example of language misuse that haunted me for at least a year.

-Once my ex-partner called me a evil person.
-It was said in clear mind and repeated a lot of times during different occurrences.
+Once my ex-partner called me an evil person.
+It was said in clear mind and repeated a lot of times during different occurrences afterwards.

 That shocked me profoundly.
 I did know what evil means.
 I started to question myself a lot.
 Don’t I know something about myself?
 Am I lying to myself?
 Do other people see something in me that I can’t see?
 It was a lot of soul-searching.
 I started to pay attention to all the references of good and evil in the literature.